 In addition to the above documents, mobile units need to provide proof of a Mobile Food Permit (medallion) from the City of Houston or a Mobile Food Unit (MFU) Permit from Harris County.
 Permits from the City of Houston and Harris County must be current and have approved vehicle inspections.

-Food service establishments wanting to operate in the City of Bellaire for one-time events can apply for a temporary permit.
+Food service establishments wanting to operate in the City of Bellaire for one-time events can apply for a temporary permit through the SmartGov portal.
 Temporary Food Dealer Permits are issued for no more than a 14-day period and are valid for ONE location only.
 Temporary permits have the same required documents as the yearly permits and the mobile units (if applicable).

 We accept accredited programs approved by the Texas Department of State Health Services (DSHS) or by the American National Standards Institute (ANSI).
 We do not accept the City of Houston's Food Manager Certificate to satisfy the requirements for a City of Bellaire Food Dealer's Permit (FDP).